itjustwerk/turbosnake/readme.md

-# This is a addictive chrome extension built with Javascript and HTML .
+# This is a addictive Snake game packed in a chrome extension

 <img src="snakeextension.jpg" height='430'>